 Cleaning out your closets, for the upcoming consignment sale season?
 Consider calling a local pregnancy crisis center and drop off some items there.
-Score a big sale on non-perishible items?
+Does the monthly budget template you are using show you have a little extra money this month?
+Rather than splurging, donate it to a charitable source.
+Score a big sale on non-perishable items?
 Buy some extra to help stock a food bank.
 Have some spare time?
 Stop by a soup kitchen and help to serve food.
 Have a Starbucks addiction?
 Take a hiatus from coffee for a week, then give the money you saved to someone less fortunate.

 I’d love to hear your ideas on how you give to others in need — you’ll be my inspiration to start helping out more!

 Personally, I can’t think of caring for the poor, without St Vincent de Paul coming to mind.
 His name is synonomous with helping the less fortunate, with SVDP centers all over the country.

 He was born to a poor family in France, and was ordained at age 20.
 He was kidnapped by Turkish pirates and sold into slavery.
 After converting one of his captors to Christianity, he returned to France as a parish priest.
 There, he began organizations dedicated to the service of the poor, sick and unemployed.
 Together with St Louise de Marillac, created the Congregation of the Daughters of Charity, and instituted the Congregation of Priests of the Mission.

 You can find many writings by Saint Vincent de Paul, but one of my favorites is this: